tdesikan/bobble/README.md

 Response Checking
 -----------------

-If you need to be ensure particular things about the response, you can specify options to check the status code, response headers, or response body.
+Response checking is for when you want success to be contingent upon the response code, headers or body having a particular value.

 ### Status Code ###